Shade Tree Commission

 Can I remove a tree on my property if it is located in a Conservation Easements, Wetland, or Steep Slope?

 Your property may have protected or restricted areas such as conservation easements, wetlands, wetland buffers or steep slopes where tree and brush removal are prohibited.
 Conservation easements are deed restricted.
 Steep slopes are defined by the Township as a slope of 15% or greater.
 Wetlands and wetland buffers are regulated by the NJ Department of Environmental Protection.
 No tree or brush should be cleared in these areas without the appropriate Township or State approval.
-If you have a dead or hazardous tree in one of these protected areas, contact Millstone Township Code Enforcement at 732-917-2955, to notify them prior to removal.
-The Code Enforcement Officer or their designee will inspect the tree and authorize the removal.
-In the rare case of an imminent threat to person or property where the tree needs to be removed immediately during non-business hours, please take photographs showing the tree condition and location, then contact Code Enforcement with the information within one week of the removal.
+If you have a dead or hazardous tree in one of these protected areas, contact Millstone Township Code Enforcement at 732-917-2955, to to obtian a Tree Removal Permit Application.
+The Code Enforcement Officer or their designee will inspect the tree and if confirmed, may authorize the removal.
+Verification by a New Jersey Licensed Tree Expert or Professional Forrester may be required at the applicant's expense.
+In the rare case of an imminent threat to person or property where the tree needs to be removed immediately during non-business hours, please take photographs showing the tree condition and location, then contact Code Enforcement with the information within one week of the removal to obtian the required permit.
 No stumps are to be ground or removed in these protected areas.
 To find out if a tree is hazardous, contact a Certified Tree Expert (CTE).
 The listing of NJ Certified Tree Experts can be viewed at the following website: http://www.state.nj.us/dep/parksandforests/forest/community/cte.html

 What trees or plants are toxic to my animals?